 This square is the center and the oldest part of the old town.

-The current houses were rebuilt between 1948 and 1953 in the 17th-century style when wealthy merchant families lived here.
+The current houses were rebuilt between 1948 and 1953 in the 17th-Century style as when wealthy merchant families lived here.

-During the reconstruction, Poland, which was under Russian occupation, had to build square buildings without frills.
+For the reconstruction, Poland, which was under Russian occupation, was instructed to build square buildings without frills.
 The facades had already been rebuilt when the Russian government realized that their recommendations weren’t followed.
-Unable to request another demolition, they imposed that each house’s interior is made of identical square rooms.
+Unable to request another demolition, they imposed that each house’s interior be made of identical square rooms.

-I can barely imagine what the place would have been with this kind of buildings.
-Everything is so colorful and beautiful!
+I cannot imagine what the place would have been if Russia had its way.
+Today, everything is so colorful and beautiful!
 The painted and decorated facades give all their splendor to the place.

 They named each side of this vast square after 17th-century Polish parliamentarians.
 Dekert (Strona Dekerta), Barss (Stona Barssa), Kołłątaj (Strona Hugo Kołłątaja) and Zakrzewski (Strona Zakrzewskiego).

 The top floor is not habitable.
 The windows under the roof are used to create skylights in the apartments.

-In the center of the square stand the bronze statue of a mermaid, The Warsaw Mermaid.
+In the center of the square stands a bronze statue of The Warsaw Mermaid.
 It has been the symbol of Warsaw since 1855 and is located on the city’s coat of arms.

 Of course, it has its legend 😊

-Since then, the siren armed with a sword and a shield has helped protect the city and its inhabitants.
+Since then, to repay them, the siren armed with a sword and a shield has helped protect the city and its inhabitants.

-Some say that the Little Copenhagen Mermaid is the Warsaw Mermaid sister and that they separated in the Baltic Sea.
+Some say that the Little Copenhagen Mermaid is the Warsaw Mermaid’s sister and that they separated in the Baltic Sea.

 Before leaving the Market Square to go to the Barbican on the ramparts, we promised ourselves to come back here to appreciate the place with a delicious meal!

 The Barbican, the crossing point

 The Barbican is a gateway through the ramparts that were built to protect the northern access to Warsaw.
-There were erected during the Middle Ages, but they became obsolete almost immediately with artillery’s appearance.
+They were erected during the Middle Ages, but they became obsolete almost immediately with artillery’s appearance.

-The army used it only once for the city’s defense, during the Swedish invasion in 1656.
-Thus, it was dismantled in the 18th Century because of its obsolescence but was finally rebuilt in 1938.
+Since the army used it only once for the city’s defense during the Swedish invasion in 1656, it was dismantled in the 18th Century.
+Then, it was rebuilt in 1938.